 # 1 Tell them About Your Passion

 One of the best ways to start your letter is to explain why you’re passionate about the job.
-You need to translate your energy and zeal into words.
-In your opening sentences, explain why you’re particularly interested in working in the industry or task you’re applying to.
+It would be best if you translated your energy and zeal into words.
+Explain why you’re particularly interested in working in the industry or task you’re applying to in your opening sentences.

 However, feel free to mention your contribution to a project you performed in a previous position that best highlights your dedication and interest.
 Be specific.